 Running Experiment (a)

-Double-click on the RangeShifter executable file to start the program.
-Click on File Set Directory and select the working directory, RS_Example4, in the same way as for the previous exercises.
-Click on File a second time, and then on Batch Mode.
-Select the file Control_exercise4.txt and then click on Open.
+Move the RangeShifter batch executable into the project directory (i.e., in the same folder containing the Inputs, Output_Maps and Outputs folder for this exercise) and open it to run the batch mode from the Control file.

 You should immediately see an error message box appear.
 This is because mistakes have deliberately been included in the template input files in order to demonstrate how to deal with input errors.
-Note the details of the error message, and then click on OK to cancel the message.
-It is not necessary to close RangeShifter at this point.
-Instead, take a look at the file BatchLog.txt which has been created in the Outputs folder of the RS_Example4 working directory.
+Note the details of the error message, and then close the program.
+Take a look at the file BatchLog.txt which has been created in the Outputs folder of the RS_Example4 working directory.
 It indicates that there is an error (unless you already noticed and corrected it!) in the PropMales column of line 1 of the ParameterFile.
 Open the file ParameterFile_ex4.txt, change the value of 0 for PropMales to the correct value of 0.5 for the balanced sex-ratio population being simulated in this exercise, and save the file.
 Note that any errors in the ParameterFile must be corrected before other files are checked (as the number and identity of simulations is taken from the ParameterFile).

-Return to RangeShifter, click on File Batch Mode again, and as previously select and run the Control_exercise4.txt file.
 The same error message should appear, despite having corrected the ParameterFile.
 Take another look at the BatchLog.txt file.
 This time, the ParameterFile should be reported as OK, but there are error messages relating (1) to the resolution of the SpDistFile and (2) to the TransferFile.

 Inspection of the initial species distribution file patch30.txt reveals that it has a cellsize of 10 (metres), the same as the other two landscape files.
 In fact, the error lies in the Control_exercise4.txt file, where DistResolution was set to 100 instead of to 10.
 It is in fact possible to have a species distribution file having a cell size which is an integer multiple of the landscape cell size (as in Exercise 1), but it is not the case in this exercise.
 So, change the value from 100 to 10 and save the Control_exercise4.txt file.